Camentielle/CV/README.md

 ## Camelia El K

-I'm a French Londoner and I've worked several years in the wine industry and in Marketing.
-I've recently started to learn code thanks to Makers Academy.
+I'm a French Londoner and I've worked several years in the wine industry and in Consumer research / Marketing.
+I've recently started to learn code.
 I've created a couple of programs on Ruby and a puzzle on Scratch.

-I want to learn more Ruby in the next weeks and then Python.
-I want to find a dev camp to join in August or September.
-After that I would like to either work part time as a junior developer in London or remotely.
+I like to understand how things work and also to build things from scratch.
+Coding offers me both the mental challenge and the satisfaction of having made something entirely by myself.

+Over the next months I'm interested in fleshing out my understanding of Ruby by working together with a couple of people on building something new and useful.
+I'm very curious and customer oriented and I have many ideas of apps, websites or simple software.

 ## Developer Skills

 #### Ruby

 I can write simple Ruby programs.
-My main qualities are that I write clean code, with good indentations, clear comments and exhaustive READMEs
+My main qualities are that I write readable code and good READMEs.

+You can check out some of my solved katas at my [Codewars profile](https://www.codewars.com/users/Camentielle).

 ## Education